jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   [First Aid]: http://www.amazon.com/s/?_encoding=UTF8&camp=1789&creative=390957&field-keywords=first%20aid%20for%20step%201&linkCode=ur2&rh=i%3Aaps%2Ck%3Afirst%20aid%20for%20step%201&tag=jgmalcolm-20&url=search-alias%3Daps&linkId=65ZSHFLD65LXYPVO

+* Everyone taking STEP1 purchases a copy of this.
-* Everything you need to know to pass STEP1.
+* Everything you need to know to pass.
 Not a good primary learning tool, but an excellent outline review.
 * Often referred to simply as First Aid or FA
-* Every med student will purchase a copy of this.
-New editions come out before Christmas.
+* New editions come out every January.
 This is the book you will likely spend the most time with in the months leading up to STEP1.
 * Consolidate resources: annotate other resources (Pathoma, Firecracker, etc) into this so you're not spread among five review books.
-Don't write every random fact or you'll clutter out the important things.
+  * Don't write every random fact or you'll clutter out the important things.
     This book is already distilled down to high concentration; only add a fact if it really helps clarify or was a key to some practice question.
-* You'll definitely want a hard copy to annotate, but also a PDF version for text search
+* You'll definitely want a hard copy to annotate, but also a digital copy for text search
 * You're going to spend a lot of time with this book and carry it everywhere you go.
 Consider cutting off the binding so you can put it into a 3-ring